 Each Burley D Lite comes with two strapped in child seats.
 We always feel guilty removing these pieces and would love to have option to not include this equipment.
 Perhaps the price could be lowered if a customer opts to not have the child equipment.

-The emergency cable that connects the trailer to the bike in case the hitch detaches does not work well with disc brakes.
-The cable length is either too short or too long.
+The emergency cable that connects the trailer to the bike in case the trailers hitch detaches does not work well with disc brakes.
+The cable length is either too short or too long, which is supposed to prevent tangles with the wheel spokes.
 When I attach the cable to my Surly Long Haul Trucker, it rubs against his brake rotor, which can tear the fabric or cause an accident on account of the friction.

 To mitigate this, I twist and wrap and weave the cord to the exact tightness that works for my bike.
 This is a common grip with all trailers and we are hopeful to see a better solution in the future.

 Overall, we love our Burley D Lite and would recommend it to anyone looking for a top of the line trailer.
 It has more than served our needs during our tour and has proven its durability.
 The price is high at $600+ on Burley.com and we think if you’re going to buy one trailer, this is it.
-The high quality, volume, size, suspension, built-in sun and rain protection, and larger wheels mean this trailer is the jack of all trades.
+The high quality, volume, size, suspension, built-in sun, water resistant, and rain protection, and larger wheels mean this trailer is the jack of all trades.
+Plus, you can easily convert the trailer to a stroller jogger with an optional jogger kit.
+We used the stroller kit to take Sora for walks and runs when she was recovering from cancer and her mobility was limited.

 One recommendation would be to switch the inexpensive original tires for the indestructible Marathon Schwalbe (20” X 1.75”), which we had exactly 3 flats over the whole trip.